algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 * One call to algod to return all apps created by the creator wallet (including global state)
 * Per each app:
     * One call to algod **per box** to get current box storage values (to see current voting state)
+      * Alternatively, this could be changed to a single smart contract call using dry run to retrieve all box values
     * One call to indexer to get any transactions from the current user's account to that app (to see if/what the current user voted) (cacheable once voted, assuming voting is immutable)
     * One call to algod to get any assets created by the app account (to see if there is a result NFT)
       * One call to indexer to get creation transaction note for result NFT if there is one